 The main business activity of EXEL Industries group is precision spraying, for agriculture and industry.
-The Group also competes in the garden watering market, the nautical industry and in sugar beet harvesters.
+The Group is also present in the garden watering and nautical industry markets (grouped together in the segment information under a "Leisure" segment) and sugar beet harvesters.